North and Central America

 The provision of large items is documented in a Memorandum of Understanding format.
 Smaller items are documented through a single receipt that clearly states the intended use of the items.

 Radio tower, repair work, and radio installation were completed in 2002.
 Communication equipment in Belize has not been fully functional in the past.
-Post predicts an end to the constant repairs.

 The BDF Airwing received aircraft radios and base station radios in conjunction with the Maritime Communication Project.
 The BDF aircraft currently conducts all air surveillance pertaining to narcotics interdiction.
 All radios were in place and functioning correctly.